engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 ### -App
 Required string.
 The exact name of the application package for which to create collections and which to deploy to those collections.

+### -AppGroup
+Optional switch.
+If specified, the module will create a new Application Group deployment, rather than a deployment for just an Application.

 ### -ISOnly
 Optional switch.